|SFMTA – Communications & IT Infrastructure||

 |SFCTA – Quint Street Bridge Replacement and Quint-Jerrold Connector Road||

-The existing Caltrain rail bridge over Quint Street is over 100 years old and in need of replacement.
-The Quint Street Bridge Replacement project will replace the rail bridge with a berm that will facilitate construction of a potential future Caltrain station at Oakdale Avenue.
-The SFCTA and Department of Public Works are working collaboratively on the Quint-Jerrold Connector Road Project, which will link Quint Street just north of Oakdale Avenue to Jerrold Avenue via a new road along the west side of the Caltrain tracks.
-The road will also support the potential new Caltrain Station at Oakdale Avenue and provide access to other nearby land uses.
+The Caltrain rail bridge over Quint Street was over 100 years old and in need of replacement.
+The Quint Street Bridge Replacement project replaced the rail bridge with a berm that will facilitate construction of a potential future Caltrain station at Oakdale Avenue.
+The SFCTA and Public Works are working collaboratively on the Quint-Jerrold Connector Road Project, which will link Quint Street just north of Oakdale Avenue to Jerrold Avenue via a new road along the west side of the Caltrain tracks.

 |Caltrain – Caltrain Electrification||